RedDragonWebDesign/BlueThrust5/readme.md

 Create a GitHub account, then [create an issue](https://github.com/RedDragonWebDesign/BlueThrust5).

-## Code Quality

-The code in this project is workable.
-I was able to patch in the things my client wanted.
-But there are several areas that need modernization:

-- Was designed for PHP 5.
-Huge number of notices and warnings when running on PHP 7.4
-- Does not follow MVC ([Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)).
-MVC is the excellent practice of separating SQL, HTML, and PHP into different files.
-- Many skins, but the skins are not mobile friendly.

 ## I am available for hire

 Do you just want these scripts up and running?
 Not interested in the technical details?
 I'm available for hire.
 I can help with any/all of the following: